 To what extent can activities that take place outside the jurisdiction support a charge of patent infringement?

 Activities that take place outside Turkey do not directly constitute patent infringement in Turkey.
-The principle of territoriality applies to patents too.
-Having said that, the patent right owner is entitled to prevent infringing products to be imported or exported.
-Third parties can have a significant role in the course of import and export activities depending on the extent of their involvement.
+The principle of territoriality also applies to patents.
+The patent rights owner is entitled to prevent infringing products to be imported or exported.
+Third parties may have a significant role in the course of import and export activities, depending on the extent of their involvement.

 The doctrine of equivalents is applied in Turkey.
-As per Article 89/5 of the IPC, when determining the scope of protection, all elements equivalent to those defined in the claim are also considered.
-If an element performs the same function through the same way and provides the same result as the one specified in a claim, that element is accepted as equivalent.
+As per article 89(5) of the IP Law, when determining the scope of protection, all elements equivalent to those defined in the claim are also considered.
+If an element performs the same function in the same way and provides the same result as the one specified in a claim, that element is accepted as equivalent.

 What mechanisms are available for obtaining evidence from an opponent, from third parties or from outside the country for proving infringement, damages or invalidity?

-Article 400 of the CPL describes the procedures for determination of evidence.
-In accordance with this article, either party is entitled to request the court to conduct a site visit, discovery visit, expert examination or hear a witness on the condition that the requesting party has a legal benefit in filing such a request.
-The condition of the legal benefit is met if the evidence may be lost or is very difficult to set forth unless it is immediately secured.
+Article 400 of the CPL describes the procedures of determination of evidence.
+Under article 400, either party is entitled to request the court to conduct a site visit, order an expert examination or hear a witness, on the condition that the requesting party has a legal benefit in filing such request.
+The condition of the legal benefit is met if the evidence may be lost or very difficult to set forth unless it is immediately secured.

-The determination of evidence is requested through a petition before or during the action.
-The determination of evidence is a preliminary measure and therefore conducted immediately.
-The counter-party has the right to oppose the determination of evidence decision of the court within one week as of the notification date of the decision.
-If the counter-party does not oppose it, the determination of evidence is performed.
+Determination of evidence is requested through a petition before or during the action.
+The determination of evidence is a preliminary measure and is therefore conducted immediately.
+The counterparty has the right to oppose the determination of evidence decision of the court within one week of the notification date of the decision.
+If the counterparty does not oppose, the determination of evidence is performed.
 Generally, the experts are given one month to prepare the report on the evidence after determination.
-The report should not include any conclusions as to the merits of the case, but should simply state the existing situation.
-During the determination of evidence procedure, no evidence including the infringing product, is seized.
+The report should not include any conclusions as to the merits of the case; it should simply state the existing situation.
+During the determination of evidence procedure, no evidence, including the infringing product, is seized.
 In order to seize the evidence, a preliminary injunction decision must first be granted by the court, as such a seizure directly affects property rights.

-Moreover, according to Article 150/3 of the IP Law, the right owner, before initiating a patent infringement lawsuit claiming compensation, can ask the court to request the documents regarding the use of the patent to be submitted by the accused infringer, for the determination of evidence or to calculate the damages.
+Moreover, according to article 150(3) of the IP Law, the rights owner, before initiating a patent infringement lawsuit claiming compensation, can ask the court to request the documents regarding the use of the patent to be submitted by the accused infringer, for the determination of evidence or to calculate the damages.

-Because the jurisdiction of the Turkish courts is limited to the borders of the Republic of Turkey, the courts cannot directly order evidence to be seized or brought from abroad.
-However, Turkey is also a signatory of the Hague Evidence Convention on obtaining evidence from abroad.
-Therefore certain evidence can be collected through the help of this convention and reciprocity principles.
+Because the jurisdiction of the Turkish courts is limited to the borders of the Republic of Turkey, the courts cannot directly order the evidence to be seized or brought from abroad.
+However, Turkey is also a signatory to the Hague Evidence Convention on obtaining evidence from abroad; therefore, certain evidence can be collected through the help of this convention and reciprocity principles.

-The parties may also bring foreign official documents if the documents are legalized by the foreign government issuing the document.
+The parties may also bring foreign official documents if the documents have been legalised by the foreign government issuing the document.

 What is the typical timetable for a patent infringement lawsuit in the trial and appellate courts?

-The appeal procedure before the Court of Appeals also takes another 1 to 1.5 years.
-Consequently, civil actions take around 3.5 to 5 years until they are finalized.
+The appeal procedure before the Court of Appeal takes another 12 to 18 months.
+Consequently, it can take around three-and-a-half to five years to finalise a civil action.

 What is the typical range of costs of a patent infringement lawsuit before trial, during trial and for an appeal?
 Are contingency fees permitted?

-Prior to initiating a lawsuit, the parties may choose to send cease and desist letters through public notaries.
+Prior to initiating a lawsuit, the parties may choose to send cease-and-desist letters through public notaries.
 The official notary cost is approximately 1,000 to 1,300 Turkish lira.

 What avenues of appeal are available following an adverse decision in a patent infringement lawsuit?
 Is new evidence allowed at the appellate stage?

-The Regional Courts conduct a full review of the lawsuit, including legal and factual review.
-However, the parties cannot submit new evidence and cannot put forward new facts at this stage unless it is provided that the court has not considered the evidence or determined that it is not relevant, or the evidence has not been submitted earlier on for force majeure reasons.
+The regional courts conduct a full review of the lawsuit, including the legal and factual review.
+The parties cannot submit new evidence or put forward new facts at this stage unless it can be shown that the court has not considered the evidence or has determined that it is not relevant, or that the evidence has not been submitted earlier for force majeure reasons.

-The decisions of the Regional Court can be challenged before the Court of Appeal.
-The examination before the Court of Appeal is limited to the legal review of the case.
-Therefore, the Court of Appeal examines whether the law has been applied correctly to the case and new evidence cannot be submitted.
+The decisions of the regional court can be challenged before the Court of Appeal.
+The examination before the Court of Appeal is limited to a legal review of the case; therefore, the Court of Appeal examines whether the law has been applied correctly to the case, and new evidence cannot be submitted.

-In principle, enforcement of a patent does not constitute a competition violation, since using a legal right cannot be considered as unlawful according to the Constitution.
-However, the patent owner can be liable in the case of an abuse of a right, which results in unfair competition and business-related tort.
+In principle, enforcement of a patent does not constitute a competition violation, since using a legal right cannot be considered unlawful according to the Constitution.
+However, the patent owner can be liable in case of abuse of a right that results in unfair competition and business-related tort.

 To what extent are alternative dispute resolution techniques available to resolve patent disputes?

 Negative declaratory and infringement actions may be subject to ADR.
 Arbitration, mediation and out-of-court settlements are possible alternative dispute resolution methods; however, they are not as effective as court proceedings.
-Moreover, mediation has become a prerequisite for filing lawsuits concerning commercial disputes with monetary claims.
-Therefore, before initiating a lawsuit including monetary claims, the parties must meet at mediation proceedings.

 SCOPE AND OWNERSHIP OF PATENTS

-According to the Intellectual Property Law (IPL), the following are not considered inventions:
+According to the Industrial Property Law (the IP Law), the following are considered non-inventions: